 Why Pool Pillows Are Critical for Winter Protection

 When water freezes, it expands by approximately 9%.
-In a closed pool system, this expansion creates tremendous pressure that must go somewhere.
-Without a pool pillow, this pressure pushes directly against your pool walls, skimmer, and return lines, often causing thousands of dollars in damage.
+When ice forms across the pool surface, it can create pressure against pool walls, skimmer, and return lines as the ice sheet expands and shifts, often causing thousands of dollars in damage.

 Pool pillows create a "soft spot" under your winter cover that compresses when ice expands upward.
 This prevents the ice from forming a solid, immovable mass that would otherwise push against your pool structure.
 The pillow essentially gives the expanding ice a place to go, absorbing the pressure that would otherwise damage your pool.